melbourne

 Writing A Novel (Daytime)

-w/ Luke Horton, Emily Bitto and guests
+w/ Luke Horton and guests

 For emerging novelists ready to dive in and make the commitment to complete a full manuscript, this rigorous three-stage course will guide you through the process of planning and beginning your novel, developing essential skills in writing and composition, as well as establishing a dedicated writing practice.